dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 ## Synaptic Spark Capacitor

-- {{< spell 280174 "Synaptic Spark Capacitor" >}} - Your abilities have a chance to apply Spark Coil to a target for 10 seconds, which will cause enemies within 8 years to take X damage every 2 seconds and deal 5% less damage to you.
+- {{< spell 280174 "Synaptic Spark Capacitor" >}} - Your abilities have a chance to apply Spark Coil to a target for 10 seconds, which will cause enemies within 8 yards to take X damage every 2 seconds and deal 5% less damage to you.

 At 340, this deals 763 damage every 2 seconds.
 It has an RPPM of 1.5.